Local Prediction Pools

+Figure \ref{localELPDest_sim} a) illustrates the performance of Expert $2$ at the point $\mathbf{\mathbf{z}} = (0,0)$ where this expert fits the data well.
+Increasing the caliper width will lead to reduced variance, but also an increasing negative bias in the $\ELPD(\mathbf{z})$ estimate.
+This is because as we move further away from the point $(0,0)$ the caliper will cover areas where the model has worse fit than at $(0,0)$.

-Figure \ref{localELPDest_sim} a) shows the performance of Expert $2$ at the point $\mathbf{\mathbf{z}} = (x_1, x_2) = (2,0)$.
-At this point Expert $2$ fits the data poorly since it omits $x_1$, so increasing the caliper width leads to reduced variance together with an increasing positive bias in the $\ELPD(\mathbf{z})$ estimate.
+Figure \ref{localELPDest_sim} b) shows the performance of Expert $2$ at the point $\mathbf{\mathbf{z}} = (x_1, x_2) = (2,0)$.
+At this point Expert $2$ fits the data poorly since it omits $x_1$.
+Increasing the caliper width again leads to reduced variance, but now the bias in the $\ELPD(\mathbf{z})$ estimate will be increasingly positive.
 This is because the majority of new observations captured by the increasing caliper width will be from areas in $\mathcal{Z}$ where the model has better fit than at the current point.

-Figure \ref{localELPDest_sim} b) illustrates the performance of Expert $2$ at the point $\mathbf{\mathbf{z}} = (0,0)$ where this expert fits the data well.
-Increasing the caliper width will again lead to reduced variance here, but an increasing negative bias in the $\ELPD(\mathbf{z})$ estimate.
-This is because as we move further away from the point $(0,0)$ the caliper will cover areas where the model has worse fit than at $(0,0)$.